Python-PyQt/PyQt6-Docs/descriptions/QtCore/QTranslator-load-f.rst

 #. ``/opt/foolib/foo``

-Usually, it is better to use the (const :sip:ref:`~PyQt6.QtCore.QLocale` &, const QString &, const QString &, const QString &, const QString &) function instead, because it uses :sip:ref:`~PyQt6.QtCore.QLocale.uiLanguages` and not simply the locale name, which refers to the formatting of dates and numbers and not necessarily the UI language.
+Usually, it is better to use the QTranslator::load(const :sip:ref:`~PyQt6.QtCore.QLocale` &, const QString &, const QString &, const QString &, const QString &) function instead, because it uses :sip:ref:`~PyQt6.QtCore.QLocale.uiLanguages` and not simply the locale name, which refers to the formatting of dates and numbers and not necessarily the UI language.